5 reasons to replace Visio with a BPM alternative

-There are at least 5 reasons why you need an alternative to Visio.
-Here’s why Visio won’t cut it as an effective business process mapping tool.
+There are at least 5 reasons why you should consider an alternative to Visio.
+Here’s why it does not cut it as an effective business process mapping tool.

 Visio and I met when I was just starting out as an industrial engineer.
 I was young, inexperienced and although I knew my options were limited, I was determined to make the best of the situation.
 But it wasn’t long before those ruthless masters Time and Experience made it clear: Visio and I were not going to enjoy a long-term, harmonious relationship when it came to creating leading-edge business processes.